Botanical Name: Cycas revoluta

 Light: Bright light with some direct sun.
 Turn the pot a quarter turn at least once a week during the growing season.
 Otherwise, the plant will lean toward the light source.

 Water: Take care to water the soil, not the crown of the plant which can lead to crown rot and may kill the plant.
 Water thoroughly and allow the soil to dry out a bit between waterings, but don't allow it to dry out completely.
-Water less in winter.
+Water less in winter when growth is slower.
 Provide good drainage.

-Soil: Cactus mix works well.
-Or combine 2 parts peat-moss based potting mix and 1 part sharp sand or perlite.
+Soil: Cactus potting mix works well for fast drainage.
+Or combine 2 parts peat-moss based potting mix and 1 part horticultural sand or perlite.

 Fertilizer: Feed monthly spring through fall with a liquid fertilizer (such as 18-6-18) diluted by half.
 Only fertilize when watering to avoid fertilizer burn.
 A slow-release fertilizer also works well, but I only use half the amount recommended on the package.
 The leaves will shrivel and dry up when it has been over-fed.